varnish/libvmod-tinykvm/docs/glossary.md

 Enable verbose output from program loading, as well as from certain system calls.
 For example, inaccessible file paths will be printed to console.

+* `verbose_syscalls`

+Enable verbose output from all system calls.
+This creates quite a bit of logging and is only useful when debugging complex issues in programs.
+Only enabled for the main VM, and disabled on request VMs.

 * `verbose_pagetables`

 Print the main VMs pagetable state after initialization.